Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Jets stats and trends

-- In New York's 16 games this season, it has six wins against the spread.
+- New York has six wins against the spread in 16 games this year.

-- New York's games this season have hit the over in 62.5% of its opportunities (10 times in 16 games with a set point total).
+- New York's games this year have eclipsed the over/under in 62.5% of its opportunities (10 times in 16 games with a set point total).

-- The Jets rack up 18.8 points per game, comparable to the 17.4 the Bills allow.

-- New York is 6-3 against the spread and 4-5 overall when the team puts up more than 17.4 points.
+- When New York scores more than 17.4 points, it is 6-3 against the spread and 4-5 overall.

-- In games that New York picks up more than 286.5 yards, the team is 4-5 against the spread and 3-6 overall.
+- When New York picks up over 286.5 yards, the team is 4-5 against the spread and 3-6 overall.

-- This year the Jets have 27 turnovers, three fewer than the Bills have takeaways (30).

 Home and road insights

-- The Bills are unbeaten ATS (1-0) as 16-point favorites or more at home.
+- The Bills are unbeaten ATS (1-0) as 16-point favorites or greater at home.

-- In eight games at home this season, Buffalo has hit the over three times.
+- In eight games at home this year, Buffalo has gone over the total three times.

-- On the road, New York has two wins against the spread and is 1-6 overall.
+- New York has two wins against the spread, and is 1-6 overall, in away games.

-- New York has hit the over in four of seven away games this season.
+- This season, in four of seven away games New York has gone over the total.

 Powered by Data Skrive.